Guides & Tutorials (beta)

 • State: This type represents a finite number of states, with a basic property being a numerical identifier for the current state.
 Examples include light indicators for on/off states, battery or coverage level indicators, toggle switches, semaphores, and check marks.

-• Configuration Traits: Below the gauge types lie hypothetical gauge implementations.
-Each gauge type can load a single gauge implementation markup at a time, with no limitation on the number of possible gauges for a particular type.
-Each implementation resides in a separate XAML file, declaring all graphical primitives, while an embedded scripting block defines the gauge's behavior and appearance based on the provided configuration traits.
+• Gauge Style: Below the gauge types lie the core gauge implementation that defines a generic gauge style.
+Each gauge type can load a single gauge style at a time, with no limitation on the number of possible gauges for a particular style.
+A style implementation resides in a separate XAML file, declaring all graphical primitives, while an embedded scripting block defines the gauge's behavior and appearance based on the provided configuration traits.

 Each of these layers will be expounded upon in further detail within this article.